asadgulyamov09-pixel/Cybersecurity-Roadmap/linux/Permissions-and-Ownership.md

 # Access Control

 Access control determines:
 who can access what

-In Linux, access control is implemented through:
+# In Linux, access control is implemented through:

-permissions;
+- permissions;
-ownership;
+- ownership;
-users;
+- users;
-groups.
+- groups.

-Users and Groups
+# Users and Groups
 whoami
-whoami

-Displays the current user.
+- Displays the current user.

-groups
-groups
+"groups"

 Displays the groups assigned to the current user.

-Risky Permissions
+# Risky Permissions
 chmod 777 risky.txt

 This permission is dangerous because everyone can:

-read;
+- read;
-write;
+- write;
-execute the file.
+- execute the file.

 Potential risks include: